spcmarine/Acebook-Web-App/README.md

 This application is comprised of two distinct pieces.

-- An backend API built with Express
+- A backend API built with Express
 - A front end built with React

 The React front end sends HTTP requests to the backend API and receives JSON in response body, rather than a whole page of HTML.